emacsmirror/subsonic/README.md

 Add a `~/.authinfo.gpg` or `~/.authinfo` file with the following contents

-    machine SUBSONIC_URL login USERNAME password PASSWORD port subsonic
+    machine SUBSONIC_URL login USERNAME password PASSWORD

-The `port` section here is used to identify the line as a subsonic server must be `subsonic`
+The `subsonic-host` must be set to the same value as SUBSONIC_URL in your init file, example below.

 ## Usage